Skip to content

 Per Texas Department of Motor Vehicles data, approximately 20 percent of Texas drivers are uninsured.
 That means roughly one in five vehicles you share the road with carries no liability coverage at all.
 Many more carry only minimum 30/60/25, which often runs out long before a serious injury claim is paid.

 Technical Detail Uninsured Motorist (UM) coverage applies when the at-fault driver has no insurance or when you are the victim of a hit-and-run.
 Underinsured Motorist (UIM) applies when the at-fault driver's coverage is exhausted before your damages are.
-UM/UIM covers your medical bills, lost wages, and pain and suffering when the responsible party cannot.
-Texas insurance carriers are required by law to offer UM/UIM coverage, but you can decline it in writing.
+UM and UIM cover your medical bills, lost wages, and pain and suffering when the responsible party cannot.
+Texas insurance carriers are required by law to offer UM and UIM coverage, but you can decline it in writing.
 Most clients who declined years ago to save premium have no idea they did.
-Without UM/UIM, an at-fault uninsured driver in a Texas accident leaves you collecting nothing from anyone but your own collision and medical coverage, which often falls far short on a high-end vehicle or a serious injury.
+Without UM and UIM, an at-fault uninsured driver in a Texas accident leaves you collecting nothing from anyone but your own collision and medical coverage, which often falls far short on a high-end vehicle or a serious injury.

 Charles in Plain English